Jesse-Beaumont/PracticalMachineLearningProject/Practical_Machine_Learning_Project.md

 ### Model using Random Forest

 The model is compiled using random forest.

-    rf.model <- randomForest(classe ~ ., data=training, mtry=2, ntree=500)

-### Cross Validation and Expected Out-of-Sample Error

 Random forest estimates a test set error internally.
 Each decision tree is constructed using a different bootstrap sample from the training data.
 Each tree leaves uses approx 2/3 of the data in the bootstrap sample.
 The remaining 1/3 are left out and may be used to calculate the expected out-of-sample error.
 This is referred to as the "out-of-bag" (OOB) data.

+    rf.model <- randomForest(classe ~ ., data=training, mtry=2, ntree=500)
     print(rf.model)

     ##